Members of the Ninth Board of Directors

 The avoidance of conflicts of interest

 The Company has implemented a "Corporate Governance Code of Conduct" and "Business Integrity Procedures and Behavioral Guidelines."
 These clearly state, that should a director, manager, board meeting participant, or any of the corporate entities represented by them, be a stakeholder in a matter under discussion at a board meeting, the party must make this fact known to the meeting, disclose the stakes involved, and shall disassociate themselves from all discussions and voting in conflict with the interests of the company.
 Furthermore, the concerned party may not exercise proxy voting rights on behalf of any other directors.
 All Company directors are highly disciplined in their conduct and have always managed to disassociate themselves from agendas that present conflicts of interest.
-For more disclosures regarding avoidance of such conflict by the highest governance body, please refer to the corporate governance chapter on "Page 24 of the 2023 Annual General Meeting Report."
+For more disclosures regarding the avoidance of such conflict by the highest governance body, please refer to the corporate governance chapter on "Page 23 of the 2024 Annual General Meeting Report."